jabregana/AI-Opportunity-Validation-Framework/README.md

 # AI-Opportunity-Validation-Framework

-**A repeatable framework for deciding whether an AI/ML/LLM opportunity is worth building, with measured evidence at every stage.**
+**A framework for deciding whether an AI opportunity should be built, scaled, or killed using staged evidence and deployment gates.**

 Most AI teams operate as: idea -> prototype -> launch.
 By the time the prototype is in front of a customer, the team has already spent months on the wrong shape, the wrong claim, or the wrong wedge.
 The customer reaction is the first real test.